akeneo/pim-docs/manipulate_pim_data/mass_edition/register_a_new_bulk_action.rst

             tags:
                 - { name: akeneo_batch.job.job_parameters.constraint_collection_provider }

-As we've done previously, add these files to the dependency injection:
+Just like we did above, load these files to the dependency injection:

 .. code-block:: php